Skip to content

 Add a catalog

 Before configuring topics, add at least one catalog to your top-level Bufstream configuration in bufstream.yaml or, for Kubernetes deployments, your Helm values.yaml file.
-Every catalog must be assigned a unique name.
+Assign each catalog a unique name.

 The following example is a minimal configuration using OAuth for access.
 Personal access tokens work, too.